-If our Free VPN for Kodi top list was a tough one to put together, finding three free VPN services that can be secure enough for torrenting is almost a mission impossible.
+If our Free VPN for Kodi top list was a tough one to put together, making this Free VPN for Torrenting list was almost mission impossible.
 But, we do like challenges.

 By using a free VPN for torrenting, you may: